Jiffy Lube Brake Pad Replacement Cost

 Some mechanics will also rotate your tires and replace brake pads for free in most of the locations.

-Any way to spend less?
+Any way to spend less on brake replacement?

-Before heading to the closest Jiffy Lube, be sure to look for any deals online or in local newspapers.
-This company posts coupons often on their website and you can find one to save $25 for brakes or rotors currently in the California area.
+Before heading to the closest Jiffy Lube, be sure to look for any deals online or in local newspapers.If you’re looking for a cheap brake job, then keep in mind that this company posts coupons often on their website and you can find one to save $25 for brakes or rotors currently in the California area.

-Always check the prices of brake pads on your local mechanic and dealership before choosing Jiffy Lube since you may find that some independent mechanics will be considerably cheaper than branded locations.
+Always check the prices of brake pads at your local mechanic and dealership before choosing Jiffy Lube since you may find that some independent mechanics will be considerably cheaper than branded locations.
 A brake pad replacement is also pretty straightforward – most professionals will give you an estimate over the phone without even needing you to go there for an inspection.

 Alec Pow